 Consumer needs change depending on the season.
 Your creative should change as well.

-If you are running seasonal search campaigns, remember to add in the relevant keywords to your campaigns and also remember to switch them off afterwards.
-A suggestion would be to create campaigns just for that event with linked keywords, adverts and specific start and end dates, so you are not THAT company still running Christmas ads into the New Year.
+If you are running seasonal search campaigns, remember to add the relevant keywords to your campaigns and also remember to switch them off afterward.
+A suggestion would be to create campaigns just for that event with linked keywords, adverts, and specific start and end dates, so you are not THAT company still running Christmas ads into the New Year.

 Scheduling and Execution of the campaign

 It is always beneficial to get ahead of the competitors for fear of being a “me too” brand.
-In the event of creative looking similar, it is always better to be the first one to market, so hopefully anyone else would change theirs.
+In the event of creative looking similar, it is always better to be the first to market, so hopefully, anyone else would change theirs.

 Don’t forget about your target audience.
-View your analytics on what are the best times to communicate with them and when they tend to make purchases.
+View your analytics on the best times to communicate with them and when they tend to make purchases.

-Your WooCommerce Analytics Dashboard should also give you an indication on when your customers are searching for and buying your products online.
+Your WooCommerce Analytics Dashboard should also indicate when your customers are searching for and buying your products online.

 Review what everyone liked, get feedback from customers, connect the online analytics to your sales and be honest about what will be repeated and what will be binned.

-Finally, remember that your customers have more choice shopping on and offline, they want to be entertained and excited.
-Seasonal campaigns offer brands the opportunity to be a little less serious and a little more fun, give it a try.
+Finally, remember that your customers have more choices while shopping online and offline; they want to be entertained and excited.
+Seasonal campaigns offer brands the opportunity to be a little less serious and a little more fun; give it a try.